mlcommons/training/mixture_of_experts_pretraining/README.md

 Once downloaded, we can use the following command to extract:
 ```
-docker load -i pytorch-xla-moe-20241031.tar
 docker load -i pytorch-xla-moe-20250101.tar
 ```

-Both docker images are tested, either one should be suitable for our needs.

 ## Checkpoint
 We provided 2 pre-converted checkpoint for full FSDP and 2D FSDP TP sharding respectively: